 But does that mean you don’t have those rights unless they read them to you?
 What about pre-arrest silence?
 When do you actually have the right to remain silent?
-Atlantic city criminal defense attorney John Zarych explains:
+New Jersey criminal defense attorney John Zarych explains:

 Miranda v.
 Arizona was a landmark Supreme Court case (named after the defendant in that case) that established that, for police and prosecutors to be able to use statements you make during a custodial interrogation against you, they must first warn you that you have certain rights.
 These rights are the right to remain silent and the right to an attorney, which are found in the 5th and 6th Amendments of the United States Constitution.
 Basically, this means that they need to tell you before questioning you that you can refuse to answer the questions.

 Strangely, in order for your right to remain silent to work, you actually have to tell police that you are using your right to remain silent.
 The same is true of your right to an attorney.
 Though they have various technicalities associated with them that may make one more powerful than the other, both of these rights are amazing protections that our Constitution gives us.
 Unfortunately, though, the right to remain silent may not be as powerful as it seems.

 You Always Have the Right – But it Doesn’t Always Help